Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/eventstorming-start-enforcing-the-timeline-when-everyone-added-their-domain-events.md

 ---
-title: "EventStorming: Start enfocing the timeline when everyone added their domain events"
+title: "EventStorming: Start enforcing the timeline when everyone added their domain events"
 excerpt: "When do we start to structure the EventStorming by enforcing the timeline"
 tags: guiding heuristics, eventstorming
 authors: Kenny Baas-Schwegler